PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 Yes, overrides will work as usual on all classes that have no namespace (so you can still override Product, Address, etc.).

-Now, there has been some discussion about a more subtle point that seems to have caused ill-founded panic.
-CURRENTLY, when a Symfony component uses a legacy component (read: a class without namespace), then yes, it ignores the overrides (example: ProductCore is used in a data provider, bypassing overrides, and Product should be used here so that overrides work as expected).
+Now, there has been some discussion about a more subtle point that seems to have caused ill-founded panic. _CURRENTLY_, when a Symfony component uses a legacy component (read: a class without namespace), then yes, it ignores the overrides (example: ProductCore is used in a data provider, bypassing overrides, and Product should be used here so that overrides work as expected).
 This was a mistake, it’s easy to fix, and it will be fixed soon.

 Sure, we know overrides are popular because there are not enough hooks in PrestaShop.
 But rather than working on overriding code, why don't you suggest we add a hook that the whole community can use?
 It's an Open Source project, go ahead, open a pull request on GitHub, just like contributor Prestarocket did a few days ago: https://github.com/PrestaShop/PrestaShop/pull/4907 ! :)